serpenscaput/wl9/S-Blaster 3D (Beta 2)/S-Blaster 3D (Beta 2) - readme.txt

 	Problem : I have not enough sprites left...

-If you know how to solve one of these, please contact me @
+If you know how to solve one of these, please contact me  (at)

 	www.chaosphere.de.vu/nmesoftware